 School Counselor Curriculum - The Comprehensive School Counselor Program curriculum framework is organized around three strands, Social and Emotional Development, Academic Development and Career Development.

-Individual Planning - Individual Planning is a program component of the Missouri Comprehensive School Counseling Program (MSCP) that assists all students with educational/career planning, educational transitioning, and self-appraisal for decision making.
+Individual Student Planning - Individual Planning is a program component of the Missouri Comprehensive School Counseling Program (MSCP) that assists all students with educational/career planning, educational transitioning, and self-appraisal for decision making.
 Individual Planning is vital to every student's college and career readiness development grades K-12.

 Responsive Services - The school counselors should be available and responsive to special or unexpected needs of students and parents/guardians.
 Thus, the purpose of the Responsive Services Component is to work with students whose personal circumstances, concerns or problems have the potential to interfere with healthy social/emotional, academic, and career development.
 Issues that students may face include academic challenges, educational and career decision making, family loss, relationships, school attendance, stress, substance abuse, physical abuse and neglect, and suicide.
 As a result, there is continuing need for individual counseling, small group counseling, crisis intervention, consultation, and referral.
 The Responsive Services component also supports the activities in the School Counseling Curriculum and Individual Student Planning components.